Vierverlaten sugar factory

-The Vierverlaten sugar factory is one of the 2 remaining beet sugar factories of the Netherlands.
+The Vierverlaten sugar factory is one of the two remaining beet sugar factories of the Netherlands.
 It is located in the hamlet Vierverlaten near Hoogkerk, in the municipality and province of Groningen, Netherlands.
 It mainly processes sugar beets to produce white sugar.
-The factory used to be part of the independent company Noord-Nederlandsche Beetwortelsuikerfabriek.
-Later it became part of the Centrale Suiker Maatschappij (CSM), and it is now part of the cooperative Cosun Beet Company.
+The factory used to be part of the independent company Noord-Nederlandsche Beetwortelsuikerfabriek but later became part of the Centrale Suiker Maatschappij (CSM).
+Currently, it is a part of the cooperative Cosun Beet Company.

 Context

-In the 2nd half of the 19th century, the Dutch beet sugar industry began to develop.
-In time, it began to process sugar beet from Frisia.
-These beet had to be transported by boat or rail.
-The transport cost offered an opportunity to establish a local sugar factory that could acquire the beet at a lower price.
+The Dutch beet sugar industry began to develop in the second half of the 19th century.
+In time, it began to process sugar beets from Frisia.
+The beets had to be transported by boat or rail.
+The costs of the transportation quickly added up, presenting an opportunity for the establishment of a local sugar factory that could acquire the beets at a lower price.

-In the early 1890s, the Frisian Society for Agriculture (Friesche Genootschap van Landbouw) appointed a committee to investigate the possibilities for founding a cooperative beet sugar factory.
+In the early 1890s, the Frisian Society for Agriculture (Friesche Genootschap van Landbouw) appointed a committee to investigate the possibility of founding a cooperative beet sugar factory.
 The committee concluded that such a factory would be advantageous for Frisian agriculture, but it also concluded that there were not enough farmers who were willing to invest.

 A similar initiative for a cooperative sugar factory was started by the Groningen and Westerkwartier industrial societies.
-These performed several experiments that showed that the soil in Groningen was suitable to sugar beet cultivation.
-However, a plan to found a bank to finance the shares of the potential owners did not convince local farmers.
+These societies performed several experiments showing that the soil in Groningen was suitable to sugar beet cultivation.
+However, a plan to establish a bank to finance the shares of the potential owners did not convince local farmers.

 Some industrialists then took up the plan and founded the company Noord-Nederlandse Beetwortelsuikerfabriek in 1896.